Skip to content

 Pain and discomfort: the hidden health signal

-One of the most crucial yet frequently overlooked reasons behind increased licking behavior is underlying pain or physical discomfort .
+One of the most crucial yet frequently overlooked reasons behind increased licking behavior is underlying pain or physical discomfort.
+Excessive licking can be a sign of a medical problem.
 Your cat has evolved as a master at concealing pain—this represents a vital survival instinct that historically helped them avoid appearing vulnerable to potential predators.
-If you've ever wondered "why does my cat lick me?" when experiencing discomfort, they might excessively lick specific areas of their own body that hurt, or if they're dealing with general discomfort, they may increase their licking of you as both a self-soothing mechanism and a way to seek comfort from their trusted human companion.
+If you’ve ever wondered “why does my cat lick me?” when experiencing discomfort, they might excessively lick specific areas of their own body that hurt, or if they’re dealing with general discomfort, they may increase their licking of you as both a self-soothing mechanism and a way to seek comfort from their trusted human companion.

-These pain signals can be remarkably subtle and easy to miss .
+These pain signals can be remarkably subtle and easy to miss.
 For example, a senior cat might begin licking more frequently due to undiagnosed arthritis, developing painful dental conditions, or other chronic health conditions that commonly affect older pets but remain hidden from obvious detection.
+If you notice your cat is licking excessively and suspect something is wrong, it’s important to consult your vet.
+A vet can help determine if there is an underlying medical problem causing the excessive licking.

 Orange tabby cat walking confidently on a carpeted floor in a bright living room with a sofa and indoor plants.